jamargoochIT/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/f08b09a0-e44d-48fe-a5d5-2f20e93c5e54)<br><br><br><br>

-MySQL 5.5.62-win32 is going to install a MySQL Server which is a database that osTicket is going to store all of our data in, such as user accounts, ticketing information, etc.
+MySQL 5.5.62-win32 is going to install a MySQL Server, which is a database that osTicket is going to store all of our data in, such as user accounts, ticketing information, etc.

 Let’s click on the .exe to get started.
 When this window opens up, select Typical.